rtCamp/search-with-google/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Compatible with WordPress 6.7.1
+* Updates element selectors for automated testing

 = 1.1 =
 * Compatible with WordPress 6.4.2
 * Updated PHP code to be compatible with PHP 8.2